railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

    *Items for a customer order.*

-.. tip::   **More information**  *States*
+.. tip::  States

     Open ERP distinguishes between the states *confirmed* and *assigned*.

-You say that an item is confirmed when it's needed but the available stock is insufficient.
+    You say that an item is **confirmed** when it's needed but the available stock is insufficient.

-    You say that an item is assigned when the storesperson reserves it.
-The necessary products have been reserved for this specific operation.
+    You say that an item is **assigned** when the storesperson reserves it: the necessary products have been reserved for this specific operation.

 You can confirm a customer delivery using the 'Confirm' button.
 A window then opens where you can enter the quantities actually delivered.
 If you enter a value less than the forecast one, Open ERP automatically generates a partial delivery notes and a new order for the remaining items.
 For this exercise, just confirm all the products.